initgrep-com/initgrep.blog/_postCollection/javascript/react/handle-side-effects-in-react-using-redux-saga.markdown

 Redux-Saga is a middleware library for Redux that makes side effects easier to manage and more efficient to execute.
 By using Redux-Saga, you can handle asynchronous operations, such as data fetching and impure interactions with the browser and external APIs, in a more organized and maintainable way.

-Generator functions play a key role in implementing sagas, producing objects that are yielded to the redux-saga middleware.
-These yielded objects function as instructions, guiding the middleware's interpretation.
-In the event that a Promise is yielded to the middleware, the Saga is paused until the Promise is resolved.
+Sagas are constructed using Generator functions, producing objects that are yielded to the redux-saga middleware.
+These yielded objects act as instructions for the middleware to interpret.
+Whenever a Promise is yielded to the middleware, the Saga is temporarily halted until the Promise is fulfilled.

 More about generator functions [here...](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator)